immcantation/dowser/docs/vignettes/Measurable-Evolution.md

 # Measurable evolution

+**Note!** These features are currently only in the development version of Dowser, not the version on CRAN.
+Please see install page for details on the latest version.

 Dowser implements recently developed phylogenetic tests to detect measurable B cell evolution from longitudinally sampled data.

 ## Date randomization test